 What is Cinco de Mayo?

-Cinco de Mayo, the "Fifth of May," commemorates Mexico's victory over the French in the Battle of Puebla, May 5, 1862.
+Cinco de Mayo, or "the Fifth of May," commemorates Mexico's unlikely victory over French forces at the Battle of Puebla on May 5, 1862.
+It was a significant moment for Mexican national pride, even if the war itself continued afterward.

 Does Cinco de Mayo celebrate Mexican Independence Day?